eXparity/expectamundo/README.md

 This example captures the basics of what you can do with eXpectamundo. eXpectamundo allows you to set expectations on any non-final type or property on a object which returns a value.

+The libary includes expectations for all Object property types:

+* __isEqualTo__ - Set the expectation that the property value should be equal to an explicit value
+* __isNull__ - Set the expectation that the property should be null
+* __isNotNull__ - Set the expectation that the property should not be null
+* __matches__ - Set the expectation that the property matches a Hamcrest matcher
+* __isInstanceOf__ - Set the expectation that the property is an instance of a type

+The libary includes expectations for Collection properties:

+* __contains__ - Set the expectation that the collection property contains an object which is equal to the explicit value
+* __isEmpty__ - Set the expectation that the collection property is empty
+* __isNotEmpty__ - Set the expectation that the collection property is not empty
+* __hasSize__ - Set the expectation that the collection property is of an explicit size

+The libary includes expectations for array properties:

+* __contains__ - Set the expectation that the collection property contains an object which is equal to the explicit value
+* __isEmpty__ - Set the expectation that the collection property is empty
+* __isNotEmpty__ - Set the expectation that the collection property is not empty
+* __hasSize__ - Set the expectation that the collection property is of an explicit size

+The libary includes expectations for Comparable properties

+* __isComparableTo__ - Set the expectation that the colllection property is comparable to an explicit value

+The libary includes expectations for String properties

+* __hasPattern__ - Set the expectation that the String matches the regular expression

 Downloads
 ---------